abyssDS/sfmlWiki/Tutorial:-Compile-and-Link-SFML-with-Qt-Creator.md

 Gotchas:
 * If you want your executables in the same folder as your project you have to turn off __Shadow Build__ from the build options.
 * If the executable runs but does not show anything it's not an error...Copy the SFML dlls in the same directory as the executable __plus `libgcc_s_dw2-1.dll` and `mingwm10.dll`__ which are located in the `C:\QtSDK\mingw\bin` folder.
+* If you are using Static Linking, there is a third last line for the .pro file: `DEFINES += SFML_STATIC`

 ## Linux
 ### Step 1